One of America's 100 Best Communities for Young People

 Being a 100 Best community not only demonstrates commitment to local young people; the award fosters local pride, bolsters economic development and shines the spotlight on the people and programs that are building better communities.
 The competition also facilitates the sharing of best practices among communities nationwide regarding education, access to health care, reading score improvement, youth service and pre-school enrollment, among many other areas.

 The Youth Master Plan was created to address these issues in our community.

 Would you like to get involved?
-Follow the link to the 2018 YMPC Meeting Calendar.
+Follow this link to the 2019 YMPC Meeting Calendar.